department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/collab-cycle-kickoff.md

 ## Additional information
-Please refer to the [Platform Collaboration Cycle README](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/platform/working-with-vsp/vsp-collaboration-cycle) on Github for more information about the Collaboration Cycle.
+Please refer to the [Platform Collaboration Cycle](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/index.html) guidance on Platform website for more information about the Collaboration Cycle.